-To the Shareholder(s) of Pacific Booker Minerals Inc.:
+To the Board of Directors and Shareholders of Pacific Booker Minerals Inc.:

-We have audited the accompanying financial statements of Pacific Booker Minerals Inc, which comprise the statements of financial position as at January 31, 2013 and 2012, and the statements of comprehensive loss, changes in equity and cash flows for the years ended January 31, 2013, 2012 and 2011, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Pacific Booker Minerals Inc. (the "Company"), which comprise the statements of financial position as at January 31, 2014 and January 31, 2013 and the statements of comprehensive loss, changes in equity and cash flows for the years in the three year period ended January 31, 2014, and the related notes, which comprise significant accounting policies and other explanatory information.